chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

   * ``emissivity``, ``Tinf``, and ``Stefan-Boltzmann constant`` are respectively the emissivity :math:`\epsilon` of the surface, the environment temperature :math:`T_{inf}`, and the Stefan-Boltzmann constant :math:`\sigma`.

-The exponential decaying model `[2] <https://doi.org/10.1016/j.matdes.2018.01.022>`_ is used to simulate the laser heat source.
-In the exponential decaying model, when ``porous media`` is disabled (by default), the laser heat flux is calculated using the following equation:
+When ``volumetric source`` is disabled (by default), the laser heat flux is calculated using the following equation:

 .. math::
     q(x,y,z) = \frac{\eta \alpha P}{\pi r^2} \exp{\left(-\eta \frac{r^2}{R^2}\right)}

-and when ``porous media`` is enabled:
+where :math:`\eta`, :math:`\alpha`, :math:`P`, :math:`R`, and :math:`r` denote the concentration factor, absorptivity, laser power, beam radius, and radial distance from the laser focal point, respectively.

+and when ``volumetric source`` is enabled the exponential decaying model `[2] <https://doi.org/10.1016/j.matdes.2018.01.022>`_ is used to simulate the laser heat source :

 .. math::
     q(x,y,z) = \frac{\eta \alpha P}{\pi r^2 \mu} \exp{\left(-\eta \frac{r^2}{R^2}\right)} \exp{\left(- \frac{|z|}{\mu}\right)}

-where :math:`\eta`, :math:`\alpha`, :math:`P`, :math:`R`, :math:`\mu`, :math:`r`, and :math:`z` denote the concentration factor, absorptivity, laser power, beam radius, penetration depth, radial distance from the laser focal point, and axial distance from the laser focal point, respectively.
+where  :math:`\mu` and :math:`z` denote the penetration depth and axial distance from the laser focal point, respectively.

 -----------
 References